AbulSyed/post-pwa/README.md

 - [ ] Installable to home screen
 - [ ] Precahing - cache core files (html, css, js) on browser, so all can be loaded from browsers cahce
 - [ ] Push notifications
-- [ ] Background sync - so app can work offline
+- [ ] Background sync - allows app to work offline and keeps user data synchronised when offline

 ### PWA key terms
 - Web app manifest file (manifest.json) - JSON file which provides information about app, e.g. name of app, home screen icon, name under icon etc. Browser uses this information to display when app is downloaded to home screen.
 (More on manifest https://web.dev/add-manifest/ &@ https://developer.mozilla.org/en-US/docs/Web/Manifest)